Accreditation Against Limited Adversarial Noise: Problem Setting of This Paper

-then the \underline{probability of error} in the execution of a circuit where these channels model the error is the probability that any of $\xi_1$, $\xi_2$, or $\xi_3$ apply error to the circuit execution ($1 - \frac{1}{2} \frac{1 - 0.01}{2} \frac{1 + 0.01}{2} \approx 0.875$\footnote{I.e. the probability of the circuit execution in Fig.~\ref{fig:CPTPDefiningErrorExample} not returning samples from the measurement outcome of a $\hat{Z}$ measurement on $\vert 1 \rangle$ is $\approx 0.875$.}). \end{definition} Having defined the probability of error in an execution of a circuit, which is a consequence of the CPTP list determining the error in that execution, I can define a formal concept, in Def.~\ref{def:PSCL}, wherein a set of CPTP maps that may govern error in circuit executions all have a similar probability of error. \begin{definition} A \underline{Set of Probabilistically Similar CPTP Lists} with parameter $\beta \in \mathbb{R}$ (abbreviated as a \underline{SPSCL$_\beta$}) is a set of CPTP lists, that all fit the same set of circuits (as in Def.~\ref{def:fitting}), such that, for any CPTP list in the set, the probability of error in any circuit execution it determines the error for, once it is twirled to stochastic Pauli error, is within the interval:
+then the \underline{probability of error} in the execution of a circuit where these channels model the error (e.g. Fig.~\ref{fig:CPTPDefiningErrorExample}) is the probability that any of $\xi_1$, $\xi_2$, or $\xi_3$ apply error to the circuit execution ($1 - \frac{1}{2} \frac{1 - 0.01}{2} \frac{1 + 0.01}{2} \approx 0.875$). \end{definition} Having defined the probability of error in an execution of a circuit, which is a consequence of the CPTP list determining the error in that execution, I can define a formal concept, in Def.~\ref{def:PSCL}, wherein a set of CPTP maps that may govern error in circuit executions all have a similar probability of error. \begin{definition} A \underline{Set of Probabilistically Similar CPTP Lists} with parameter $\beta \in \mathbb{R}$ (abbreviated as a \underline{SPSCL$_\beta$}) is a set of CPTP lists, that all fit the same set of circuits (as in Def.~\ref{def:fitting}), such that, for any CPTP list in the set, the probability of error in any circuit execution it determines the error for, once it is twirled to stochastic Pauli error, is within the interval:

 for some $P_0 \in [0,1]$ (such that $P_0 \big( 1 + \beta \big) \leq 4/ 5$).

 For an example of a SPSCL$_\beta$, consider two CPTP lists: $\Xi_2 = [\xi_1]$ and $\Xi_3 = [\xi_2]$ (where $\xi_1$ and $\xi_2$ are as in Def.~\ref{def:probOfError}).
 Then the set $\{ \Xi_2, \Xi_3\}$ can be considered as an SPSCL$_\beta$ for any $\beta > 0.01$ (where the value of $P_0$ in this SPSCL$_\beta$ is $0.5$). \end{definition}